11BelowStudio/HECC-IT/Technical Documentation/final version HECCIN' Game.md

 if the underlying logic was faulty.
 These unit tests can be seen [here](../src-js/checcerTests.html), and, eventually, they all passed as expected.

+##### Figure 36: The unit tests for the 'checcer' part of the HECCIN' Game all passing as expected

 ![checcerTests](./final/heccin%20game/checcer%20tests%20working.PNG)

 Eventually, I had this version of the heccer which supported conditional statements fully implemented.
 I then chose to unit test it, to see if it behaved as expected with conditional statements of varying degrees of stupidity, and these unit tests can be seen [here](../src-js/showdown/heccer%20conditional%20tests.html).
 It worked exactly as expected.

+##### Figure 37: The unit tests for the conditional formatting within the HECCIN' Game all passing as expected

 ![conditionalTests](./final/heccin%20game/conditionals%20working.PNG)